Jean (footballer, born June 1995)

-Jean Carlos de Brito (born 9 June 1995), commonly known as Jean ([ʒeˈan, ʒan, ʒeˈɐ̃w, ʒɐ̃w]), is a Brazilian footballer who plays as a left back for Swedish club IFK Norrköping.
+Jean Carlos de Brito (born 9 June 1995), commonly known as Jean ([ʒeˈan, ʒan, ʒeˈɐ̃w, ʒɐ̃w]), is a Brazilian footballer who plays as a left midfielder.
 A versatile player, he is also able to play as a central midfielder and as a left winger.

 Career

 Youth years

 Born in Goiânia, Brazil, Jean first started to play youth football with local club Goiás.
 He also went on to represent Spanish club Osasuna, Palmeiras and Formosa during his youth years.

 Brazil

 Jean emerged into playing regular first team football in 2017, spending part of the year at CRAC and Paysandu.
 He featured in the 2017 Copa Verde campaign, where Paysandu finished runners-up following a 4–2 aggregated defeat against Luverdense Esporte Clube in the finals.

 He signed with Clube Atlético Tubarão on 10 January 2018, and went on to make a total of 24 appearances for the club in the Série D and the Campeonato Catarinense.
 Jean also spent three months on loan with the Sport Recife in 2018, failing to make any competitive appearances for the Série A club.